danirod/dotfiles/README.md

 sync your settings to multiple computers you use and even keep a backup in the cloud for easy setting up a new system after a fresh OS reinstallation.

+## First boot

+### macOS

+The `Brewfile` committed to this repository makes easy to install the software packages I use after a fresh macOS installation.
+Install Homebrew, install Caskroom, then run:

+    brew bundle --file=$HOME/.dotfiles/Brewfile

+This will install packages listed in the Brewfile.

+### Linux

+TODO: Find something similar for Debian and Arch.

 ## Install

 Clone this repository in a location such as `~/.dotfiles`.
 Then, enter